fgtclb/typo3-oauth2-server/README.md

 ### Extension settings

 1. Set the paths to your private and public key files.
-2. Set the page id where your felogin form is located.
+2. Set the page id where your login form is located.
 The middleware will redirect users to this page.

-### OAuth2 Client
+### OAuth2 Client access

-To provide a *clientId* and *clientSecret* for your application, you need to create a new record "OAuth2 Client" on the root page (id: 0).
+To register clients in the OAuth2 server you need to create *OAuth2 Client* records on the root page accordingly.
+Here you can set the identifier and secret as well as redirect URLs to be used in your client code.

 ## Endpoints